Fortscale that uses big data analytics and machine learning to detect malicious user behavior, announced a funding round of $7 million.

 Fortscale has also announced the launch of a new product called “Presidio.”
 The company claims that it is the first embedded UEBA that allows security vendors to simply and quickly incorporate advanced behavioral analytics natively into their security platforms.

-Valor Capital Group and Evolution Equity Partners led this new round of funding.
+Valor Capital Group and Evolution Equity Startup Partners led this new round of funding.
 Previous investors Blumberg Capital, Intel Capital, CME Ventures, Swarth, and UST Global also joined.

 Fortscale will use the new money to establish a presence in Latin America and expand in Europe.
 The funds are expected to allow an expansion of research and development (R&D) operations in Israel as well.